Laurie Nichols (rugby league)

-Laurie Nichols (1 January 1922 – 2 February 2000) was an Australian supporter of the Balmain Tigers, well regarded as the "greatest" fan in Balmain Tiger's history, most well known for his "shadowboxing", at the Tiger's home ground Leichhardt Oval.
+Laurie Nichols (1 January 1919 – 2 February 2000) was an Australian supporter of the Balmain Tigers, well regarded as the "greatest" fan in Balmain Tigers history, most well known for his "shadowboxing", at the Tigers' home ground Leichhardt Oval.

 Early life

-Laurie was born on 1 January 1922 into a family of 12 other siblings of which he was close to the middle.
+Laurie was born on 1 January 1919 into a family of 12 other siblings of which he was close to the middle.
 His father was a wood carter and Laurie would accompany him and deliver wood to the other homes in the area.
 At an early age he developed both an interest in sport and primary produce, and aged 10 he was first introduced to boxing at the local Police Boys Club.
 Aged in his early teens he started working in the General Store, still in Cooma, working off and on tanning and selling rabbit skins.

 The Number One Fan

-In 1969 after the Balmain Tigers 11th Premiership, at age 47, the Balmain Leagues Club presented Laurie Nichols with a Balmain Jersey, inscribed on the back with "Number One Fan".
+In 1969 after the Balmain Tigers 11th Premiership, at age 50, the Balmain Leagues Club presented Laurie Nichols with a Balmain Jersey, inscribed on the back with "Number One Fan".
 This was the first recognition officially granted to the man who was not just a fan, as the title suggests, but was a true fanatic in the essential meaning of the word.
 Throughout the 1970s and 80s despite the hard times the Tigers were facing, Nichols still "religiously followed" the club.
 Benny Elias, the hooker for the Balmain Tigers said: "He'd be on the bus going to the games with the players and was at training as much as the players were.
 He was from Springwood and it's a long trip and he'd make the journey just to see us train.
 You don't get more fanatical than that."
 He lived and breathed for Balmain and attended every game for 30 years at Leichhardt Oval before the club merged with Western Suburbs Magpies.